wp-plugins/huzzaz-video-gallery/readme.txt

 Huzzaz Video Gallery Plugin Features:

-* Popout Video Gallery! - Add a link on your page that creates a video gallery in a new window
 * Create links to individual videos within the gallery
 * Autoplay the video gallery
 * Support for https:// websites